 Nonetheless, Utzon's dazzling, dramatic concept caught the judges' imagination, and construction of the giant podium began

 in 1959.
-From the start, the contractors faced a cost blowout; the building that was projected to cost A$7 million and take 4 years to erect would eventually require A$102 million and 15 years.
+From the start, the contractors faced a cost blowout; the building that was projected to cost A$7 million and take four years to erect would eventually require A$102 million and 15 years.
 Construction was financed by an intriguing scheme.
 Realizing that citizens might be hostile to the use of public funds for the controversial project, the state government raised the money through the Opera House Lottery.
 For almost a decade, Australians lined up to buy tickets, and the Opera House was built without depriving the state's hospitals or schools of a single cent.

 Initially it was thought that the concrete exterior of the building would have to be cast in place, which would have meant building an enormous birdcage of scaffolding at even greater expense.
 Then, as he was peeling an orange one day, Utzon had a flash of inspiration.
 Why not construct the shells from segments of a single sphere?
 The concrete ribs forming the skeleton of the building could be prefabricated in just a few molds, hoisted into position, and joined together.
 These ribs are clearly visible inside the Opera House, especially in the foyers and staircases of the Concert Hall.